agjell/sol-tutorials/agave-beginners-guide.md

 11. [Start the validator](#11-start-the-validator)
 12. [Monitor the validator](#12-monitor-the-validator)

 ## 1. Introduction

 This tutorial is for Solana beginners.
 It is a rewritten and updated version of my original [devnet validator tutorial](https://github.com/agjell/sol-tutorials/blob/master/setting-up-a-solana-devnet-validator.md).
 I've adapted this one for the Agave validator client, and have tested it on a fresh install of Ubuntu 24.04.2 LTS.
 The process is applicable for mainnet, testnet and devnet, but must be adapted by the user accordingly.
 I have used **mainnet** as an example throughout.
 Please post an issue if something is not working as expected!

 ## 2. Hardware requirements

 Follow by the hardware requirements in the [official docs](https://docs.anza.xyz/operations/requirements) for mainnet, testnet and devnet, respectively.
 You may also have a look at the community maintained [Solana Hardware Compatibility List](https://solanahcl.org/).
 This tutorial assumes a setup with three SSDs, which is the minimum recommendation for a mainnet validator.

 ## 3. Install and configure Ubuntu server

 First you need to [install Ubuntu server](https://documentation.ubuntu.com/server/tutorial/basic-installation/).
 Remember to check `[X] Install OpenSSH server` during the Ubuntu installation if you want to access your validator remotely.
 If you forget it during the main installation you can follow [this](https://documentation.ubuntu.com/server/how-to/security/openssh-server/index.html) guide afterwards.
-You can read about how to connect to the server remotely over SSH [here](https://www.howtogeek.com/311287/how-to-connect-to-an-ssh-server-from-windows-macos-or-linux/).
+You can read about how to connect to the server remotely over SSH in [this guide from howtogeek](https://www.howtogeek.com/311287/how-to-connect-to-an-ssh-server-from-windows-macos-or-linux/).

 The first thing I do after logging in to a fresh install is to update it:

 ```bash
 sudo apt update && sudo apt upgrade --assume-yes
 ```